The Most Underrated Reason to Move

 Most US prescription drugs have direct equivalents in Colombia, often at dramatically lower prices.
 Bring at least a 90-day supply of anything you currently take, along with your prescription and the generic name (not just the brand name).
 Once settled, you can get your medications refilled locally for a fraction of US prices.
 Colombian pharmacies are plentiful, well-stocked, and many deliver.

 Worth highlighting separately because US coverage is often weak.
-Colombian dental care is excellent and affordable — cleanings, fillings, crowns, implants, and cosmetic work all cost a fraction of US prices.
+Colombian dental care is excellent and affordable – cleanings, fillings, crowns, implants, and cosmetic work all cost a fraction of US prices.
 Same story for vision: exams, prescription glasses, contacts, and even LASIK are meaningfully cheaper.
+LASIK in Medellín starts around $1,049 for both eyes with board-certified ophthalmologists – compared to $4,000–$6,000 in the US.

 This is one reason Colombia has become a medical tourism destination in its own right: the math works even when you factor in the flight.
+Beyond the traditional procedures, Medellín has a growing reputation for stem cell therapy (from $5,000 per treatment vs. $15,000–$50,000+ in the US where available) and hair restoration using FUE and DHI techniques.

 Peace of mind about healthcare is closer than you think.